ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 Speaking of "Theories of Everything", how deep can we go?

-Use suitable formal language as metaphysical microscope.
+Use suitable *formal language as metaphysical microscope*.

 \begin{imagefromfile}
   "file_name": "Adjointness.jpg",